Our Commitment to the Environment

 Protecting Our Unique Environment

 The environment around the site is special.
-The proposed positioning of the house is over 40m from the river boundary, decreasing the impact on the wetland.
+The proposed positioning of the house is over 40m from the mean high water mark, decreasing the impact on the wetland.
 We prioritize conservation, maintaining native vegetation to provide natural screening and preserve the area's scenic qualities.
 The development is designed with muted natural colours to blend seamlessly with the landscape.
-Pier construction is used to limit groundworks and minimize disturbance to the site.
+We will aim to minimize disturbance to the site.

 Minimizing Our Environmental Impact